Alexiush/LOGQ/docs/knowledge.md

 - RuleVariable<T>: base class for rule patterns, allows own pattern definition:
   - AnyValue<T>: any value is accepted, can't have a value
   - AnyValueBound<T>: any value except unbound variable is accepted, can't have a value
+  - Equal<T>: only value that is equal to the pattern value, needs to have a value
   - NotEqual<T>: any value that is not equal to the pattern value, needs to have a value
   - NotEqualBound<T>: any value that is not equal to the pattern value and bound, needs to have a value
   - UnboundValue<T>: only unbound variables, can't have a value